How to call without a SIM card: 4 Tested ways

 • Buggy Android app, according to reviews

 Line2 is a simple second phone number app designed for solo business owners.
-Like many other apps on this list, it offers the basic features you need to make calls — think call forwarding, call blocking, and voicemail transcriptions.
+Like other apps on this list, it offers the basic features you need to make calls.
+For example, you can get call forwarding, call blocking, and voicemail transcriptions.

 Line2 is a solid upgrade from using your private phone number for business.
 But if you’re looking to expand your team, it doesn’t match up to other VoIP providers.